Vehicle Search

 • Measurement of the AFC of the audio path

-• Receiving and Analyzing the Signal Waveform
+• Receiving and analyzing the signal waveform

 • Setting and adjusting the cutoff frequencies for crossovers and internal filters

-• Determination of the distortion factor coefficient
+• Setting the distortion factor coefficient

-• performance sensor
+• Package contents: power sensor

-• Lab bus connection cable
+• Package contents: lab bus connection cable

 Your benefits at Masori